betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 ## Setting the Default Value for a Return Type ##

-If a mock strategy's return type is a built-in C++ type or pointer, by default it will return 0 when invoked.
+If a mock schedulingStrategy's return type is a built-in C++ type or pointer, by default it will return 0 when invoked.
 You only need to specify an action if this default value doesn't work for you.